 Meanwhile, visual searches use a phone’s camera to give information about objects that can be hard, if not impossible, to describe verbally through other search methods.
 For example, you can take a picture of a dress, and visual searches can find the designer and where to purchase it.
 And using machine learning visual searches can also list similar dresses, or accessories.

-The best thing a business can do is optimize their online presence for voice and visual searches to parse through.
+The best thing a business can do is optimize its online presence for voice and visual searches to parse through.
 Website elements must be indexed and upgraded to show up in all three search methods.
-For e-commerce sites you’ll need to place emphasis on localized SEO for voice search, and make your language easily understandable and short (you don’t want a robotic voice to prattle on.
+For e-commerce sites, you’ll need to place emphasis on localized SEO for voice search, and make your language easily understandable and short (you don’t want a robotic voice to prattle on.
 Anything over a couple of sentences is too much.).
 For visual searches, be sure your brand has a presence on Pinterest and takes advantage of their Pinterest Lens feature.

-While full integration of these search methods are in their early stages, it is clear that the future lies in the seamless integration of all three search techniques, text-based, voice, and visual, and those that adapt first will reap the benefits.
+While full integration of these search methods is in its early stages, it is clear that the future lies in the seamless integration of all three search techniques, text-based, voice, and visual, and those that adapt first will reap the benefits.
 According to Gartner research, “by 2021, early adopter brands that redesign their websites to support visual and voice search will increase digital commerce revenue by as much as 30 percent.
 Through visual and voice search, marketers can engage more meaningfully with their audience at each stage of their purchase journey.”

 Optimizing for visual and voice search requires deep technical expertise when it comes to machine learning, natural language processing, and building custom algorithms.
 Lineate’s developers have the experience to help.
 Reach out to us on our for a free evaluation. now to learn more.